Make Money Side Hustles

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Estimates for 2023 show the top 10 streamers on Twitch may collectively earn more than $35 million by turning the relatively solo art of gaming into social events.
+Estimates from 2023 show the top 10 streamers on Twitch may collectively earn more than $35 million by turning the relatively solo art of gaming into social events.
 Twitch, which was launched in 2011 and acquired by Amazon in 2014 for almost $1 billion, has become a place where people come together to chat, interact, and create entertainment from their living rooms.

 However, making money on the platform can be hard, especially if you’re just starting.
 So, how much do Twitch streamers make, and where do they get the revenue from?
 Keep reading as we dive deep into the statistics of Twitch.